A combinatorial view of stochastic processes: White noise: Discussion

 We have illustrated the main advantages of avoiding working with the direct statistics of patterns by, instead, first dividing the symmetric group into classes through the functional $\alpha(\tau)$ defined by Eq. (\ref{Eq:AlphaTau_Def_even_n}), so that the problem is reduced to analyze these classes.
 However, this procedure does not come without drawbacks, and next we will discuss this, as well as other positive points in more detail.

 An interesting conceptual consequence of the presented view of white noise is, that a sense of typicality emerges in terms of the functional $\alpha(\tau)$ due to its concentration around zero.
-We think this is interesting because thus the stationarity of white noise can be considered a combinatorial necessity.
+Therefore, the stationarity of white noise acquires a combinatorial character arising from statistical constraints.

 In Sec. \ref{Sec:TSA_StatInference}, we have successfully shown a use case of our framework to test for independence in the spatial increments of diffusing particles in 3 dimensions, whose motion was recorded in a 2-dimensional plane.
+Although computing the ensemble averaged mean squared displacement (MSD) is the customary check for diffusive behavior, it does not provide the single-trajectory detail and statistical power of our method.
+Indeed, our method can be implemented for a single particle if that is the only information available, and still being reliable assuming a minimum effective trajectory length is achieved (as seen in Sec. \ref{sSec:Au-NPs}), which is a sensible requisite.

 The time series available were of a relatively short length.
 Yet, notably, the test is able to handle these short time series.
 None of the trajectories were rejected by our test for the two dimensions at the same time.
-That could be interpreted as a good indication that the observation technique used in \cite{Welling2020} performed well enough as to preserve the 3D Brownian diffusion overall, by avoiding the introduction of correlations in the motion through the observation scheme.
-Although computing the ensemble averaged mean squared displacement (MSD) is the customary check for diffusive behavior, it does not provide the single-trajectory detail and statistical power provided by our method.
-Indeed, our method can be implemented for a single particle if that is the only information available, and still being reliable assuming a minimum effective trajectory length is achieved (as seen in Sec. \ref{sSec:Au-NPs}).
-This is, however, a sensible requisite.
+That could be interpreted as a good indication that the observation technique used in \cite{Welling2020} performed well enough as to preserve the 3D Brownian diffusion overall, by keeping the introduction of correlations in the motion through the observation scheme at a minimum.
+After discussion with one of the authors in \cite{Welling2020}, we can explain the higher rejection rate for the $x$-coordinate tracks by the observation procedure: The LCSTEM probe is progressively scanning line by line along the $x$-dimension, thereby potentially introducing weak correlations in the particles motion in that direction.

 The former is supported from the theory exposed and the reasonably good agreement between our analysis and the quartile analysis in Fig. \ref{Fig:Violin-Box_plot}.
 Furthermore, the quartile analysis did not determined a track whose $y$-component was rejected by our test, suggesting our method is more sensitive for a given confidence level.